KKR buys stake in appliance maker in biggest China deal

 For KKR, the purchase comes at a low point in Qingdao Haier's valuations.
 The stock trades at a trailing price-to-earnings ratio of 10.6, making it the second-least expensive home appliance maker in the Asia-Pacific behind Gree Electric Appliances Inc of Zhuhai (000651.SZ), Thomson Reuters data showed.

-The Chinese home appliance industry is battling higher labor and operating costs and Chinese consumers are unwilling to pay a premium for local products.
+The Chinese home appliance industry is battling higher labour and operating costs and Chinese consumers are unwilling to pay a premium for local products.

 Despite the sluggish retail market, KKR believes Qingdao Haier's stock is undervalued, and sees room for growth in China's home appliances market, according to a source with knowledge of the firm's investment strategy.

-Note: (This story is corrected with value of Carlyle's investment, and stake size, in paragraph 8)